 Keyboard and Touchpad

 Under the lid, the black, brushed-metal palm rest is comfortable and sleek.
 Surrounding the touchpad itself is a glossy frame that angles in toward the pad, which adds to the MD7801u's distinctive look without sacrificing much in the way of ergonomic comfort.
 Below are two large touch buttons that were quiet and easy to press.
 The touchpad on our unit provided just the right amount of friction, and the scroll bar on it was responsive and useful for scrolling through long Web sites.

 The keyboard on the MD7801u was comfortable, but provided a bit too much tactile feedback, which resulted in an annoying clicking sound when we struck the keys.
 Gateway sacrificed the size of some keys to make the layout a perfect rectangle.
 The right Shift key, for example, is noticeably smaller than on a typical mainstream notebook.
-While we missed the illuminated keys of the MC Series, we didn’t have Click to enlargeany problems typing while working in a darker room.
+While we missed the illuminated keys of the MC Series, we didn't have

 To the right of the keyboard is a strip of orange touch-sensitive buttons, including Play/Pause, Stop, Fast-Forward, and Rewind from top to bottom.
 Below those is a volume-control strip with a one-touch mute button beneath it.
 These buttons pulsate when pressed to show they've been activated; similar to those on the MC Series, they were a bit finicky, but after getting the right feel down we had no problems controlling the volume and maneuvering through our Windows Media Player playlist with just the touch panel.